edalorzo/fundamental-programming/README.rst

 Notice in the example above how we have defined a semantic exception ``InsufficientFundsException`` to represent the exceptional condition of not having sufficient funds in an account when somebody tries to withdraw an invalid amount of money from it.
 This is a specific business exception.

-Also notice how the exception carries all the contextual details of why this is considered an exceptional condition: it encapsulates the account number affected, its current balance and the amount of money we were trying to withdraw when the exception was thrown.
+Also, notice how the exception carries all the contextual details of why this is considered an exceptional condition: it encapsulates the account number affected, its current balance, and the amount of money we were trying to withdraw when the exception was thrown.

 Any block catching this exception has sufficient details to determine what happened (since the exception itself is semantically meaningful) and why it happened (since the contextual details encapsulated within the exception object contain that information).